easystats/datawizard/paper/paper.md

 ---
-title: "datawizard: An R Package for Easy Data Wrangling and Statistical Transformations"
+title: "datawizard: An R Package for Easy Data Preparation and Statistical Transformations"
 tags:
   - R
   - easystats